berriestime/eCommerce-Application/README.md

 ### Sprint 2: Authentication and Navigation

 - Implement login and registration pages.
-- Perform input validation with React Hook Forms + Zod.
+- Perform input validation with React Hook Form + Zod.
 - Integrate with an authentication service.
 - Manage user authentication state and token persistence.
 - Provide navigational buttons and implement routing with React Router.